 Tourism is a steady business and demand is growing

 According to Statistics Finland, there were 326.000 registered overnight stays in Ylläs in 2019.
 A little over half of the overnights come from domestic markets and the biggest international markets are UK, Switzerland, France and Germany.
 At the moment there are 19 hotels with 1.000 rooms in Ylläs, and many are small-sized hotel businesses.
 A large quantity of privately-owned cottages are excluded from the official statistics, and the total capacity is estimated to be around 23.000 beds.

 — There has been a major increase in hotel demand over the last 10 years.
 Even though hotel demand has increased, the supply has been relatively stable.
 Thus, the hotel market in Ylläs offers opportunities for new projects, Virranniemi explains.

 Sport Resort Ylläs Project offers profitable future potential

 — Our vision is that Ylläs Sports Resort is Northern Europe’s most desirable holiday destination for active families all year round, states Virranniemi.

 The master plan for the area is ready ,and it creates a whole new village center.
-The master plan has been approved by the council, with detailed plans to be handed in at a later stage.
+The master plan has been approved by the council, and more detailed land-use plan is progressing.

 — Market and potential analysis were made during the master plan process, concepts and architectural plans are ready and more detailed calculations will follow.
 We will be looking for investors and operators for two hotels, says Virranniemi.